KishalayP/Single-Neuron-in-Java/README.md

      0          1          1                     0

-     As can be seen from the above it can be inferred that whenever the input A is '1' the output is '1' else '0'.
+     As can be seen from the above table it can be inferred that whenever the input A is '1' the output is '1' else '0'.
      The model is trained on the above data using a simple error correction loop and sigmoid function for scaling.

      Example Test Case: